Northern California Construction Litigation Attorneys

 The amount of time a party has to file a lawsuit involving construction claims is limited by various statutes of limitations.

 When a party files a lawsuit after the statute of limitations has expired, the court will dismiss the claim if a statute of limitations defense is properly raised by the defendant.
 The statute of limitations for construction lawsuits in California varies depending on the basis of the claim.
-A claimant will want to speak with a qualified attorney about how much time she or he has to file a construction claim.
+A claimant will want to speak with a qualified attorney about how much time she or he has to file a construction claim, or, in the case of a person defending a construction claim, legal consultation is essential to determine if the claim is time-barred.

-Reach Out to Peterson, Martin & Reynolds LLP Firm Today
+Reach Out to The Peterson, Martin & Reynolds LLP Firm Today

-At the office of Peterson, Martin & Reynolds LLP, we understand what’s on the line for you in construction disputes.
-We have an extensive understanding of California construction laws and take a tailored approach to develop our client’s case strategy.
-Our top priority is to achieve the best possible outcome for your case—the outcome that maximizes your business and personal interests.
+At the law office of Peterson, Martin & Reynolds LLP, we understand what’s on the line for you in construction disputes.
+We have an extensive understanding of California construction laws and take a tailored approach to developing our client’s case strategy.
+Our top priority is to achieve the best possible outcome for your case—the outcome that maximizes your interests.
 Our lawyers have decades of combined legal experience in construction litigation, a reputation for excellence, and are driven to obtain successful results.

-To learn more about our construction litigation lawyers and the best options for protecting your interests when you are involved in a construction dispute, call our law firm directly today at 415-399-2900, visit us in person, or send us an email telling us more about your case.
+To learn more about our construction litigation lawyers and the best options for protecting your interests when you are involved in a construction dispute, call our law firm directly today at 415-399-2900, set an appointment to visit one of our offices in person, or send us an email telling us more about your case.

 “We have worked with Peterson, Martin & Reynolds LLP for close to fifteen years.
 The longevity of the relationship is a consequence of both the successful results they have achieved over the years on our behalf, as well as the positive relationships we have with the firm’s lawyers and staff.
 They clearly understand construction law and practices in far more depth than most law firms and they have worked hard to develop a real sense of our needs and to tailor their litigation strategies to meet our objectives in each of the cases they handle for us.”